 Notes

 - I like to use pork tenderloin for this recipe.
-It is relatively inexpensive and cooks up delicious, tender, and not as dry as boneless pork chops.
+It is inexpensive and cooks up delicious, tender, and not as dry as boneless pork chops.

 - Shake the excess marinade off so it does not make too much of a mess in your pan.
-I like to use Bar Keepers Friend to clean up some of my stir fry messes.
+I like to use Bar Keepers Friend to clean up some of my stir-fry messes.

 - This recipe also works with chicken and beef.